What Is Citric Acid?

 Why Is Citric Acid In Pet Food?

-Citric Acid’s main purpose in pet food recipes is as a fat preservative.
-While some would prefer that pet foods do not contain preservatives, they are a necessity to ensure that they are safe to consume for long periods of time.
+While some would prefer that pet foods do not contain preservatives, they are a necessity to ensure that the food remains safe to consume for long periods of time.

-Dog and cat owners have become accustomed to their dry food lasting for weeks and months with little change.
+Most dog and cat owners have become accustomed to their dry food lasting for weeks and months with little change in its condition.

-The reason that Citric Acid is an effective preservative is that its acidic nature makes it very difficult for mold or bacteria to survive and grow.
+The reason that Citric Acid is such an effective preservative is thanks to its acidic nature.
+This makes it very difficult for mold or bacteria to survive and grow.

-This preservative trait can be particularly important in foods with high levels of fat, such as recipes from more premium brands.
+This preservative trait can be particularly important in foods with high levels of fat, such as recipes from more premium brands with large quantities of meat ingredients.

-While Citric Acid isn’t the only preservative with this trait, it is considered more “natural” than some other preservatives, which is why it is seeing high levels of usage.
+While Citric Acid isn’t the only preservative with this useful trait, it is considered by many to be more “natural” than some other preservatives, which is why it is seeing high levels of usage.

-Rosemary Extract is another common preservative that is used in dog or cat food recipes in a similar fashion to Citric Acid and is considered “natural”.
+Another common preservative that is used in dog or cat food recipes is Rosemary Extract and it is used in a similar fashion to Citric Acid and is also considered “natural”.

 You can read more about Rosemary Extract in our article Rosemary Extract In Pet Food.